svenheins/elastic-crawler/README.md

 # Elastic-Crawler

-Elasticsearch + Kibana + FSCrawler
+Elasticsearch + Kibana + FSCrawler.

 This project was largely inspired by https://community.hetzner.com/tutorials/deploy-elk-stack-with-docker, just adding the proxy environment variables and continue from there towards integrating the fscrawler tool.

 ## Installation